“Do unto those downstream, as you would have those upstream do unto you.” – Wendell Berry

 What is a watershed?

 A watershed is an area of land that drains water to a particular stream, river, lake or wetland.
+As rainwater and melting snow run downhill, they carry sediment and other materials into our streams, lakes, wetlands, and groundwater.
 Everyone’s land management practices within a watershed affect how rainfall runoff, pollutants and sediment move down hill and downstream.
+We all live in a watershed and contribute to the volume and quality of stormwater runoff!

 Bringing together rural and urban best management practices; home, farm, and business owners together with local agencies and working together we can all improve our watersheds!